Fundamental limits of quantum error mitigation: Introduction

-The performance of these techniques is typically analyzed on a case-by-case basis.
-While this is often sufficient for understanding the value of the methodology in the context of a specific application, it leaves open more fundamental questions.
-Are these approaches near-optimal, or could there exist a more effective method of error mitigation yet undiscovered?
-What are the ultimate limitations of all such non-adaptive strategies?
+The performance of these algorithms is typically analyzed on a case-by-case basis.
+While this is crucial for understanding the value of a particular methodology in a specific practical context, it leaves open a fundamental question: What is the ultimate potential of quantum error mitigation?
+The motivation to answer this question parallels the development of heat engines.
+There, Carnot's theorem allows us to understand the ultimate efficiency of all possible heat engines~\cite{Carnot1824reflections}, allowing us to know what is physically forbidden and enabling a universal means to understand what specific engines have the greatest room for potential improvement.

-Here, we initiate a research program toward answering these questions.
-We present a framework to formally define error mitigation as strategies that require no adaptive quantum operations (see Fig.~\ref{fig:framework}), and introduce universal quantifiers for their performance.
-We use these to derive fundamental lower bounds for the maximum estimator spread --- the difference between the maximum and minimum values of an estimator for the physical observable of interest.
-This in turn tells us how many extra samples of a NISQ device guarantees that the computation outputs are within a desired accuracy threshold.
-Our bounds are represented in terms of the reduction in the distinguishability of quantum states due to the noise effect, establishing the connection between the information-theoretic measures of state distinguishability and the operational cost of error mitigation.
+Here, we initiate a research program toward characterizing the ultimate limits of quantum error mitigation.
+We propose a framework to formally define error mitigation as any strategy that requires no adaptive quantum operations (see Fig.~\ref{fig:framework}).
+We introduce maximum estimator spread as a universal benchmark for error-mitigation performance --- a quantity that tells us how many extra runs of a NISQ device guarantee that outputs are within some desired accuracy threshold.
+We then derive fundamental lower bounds for this spread --- that no current or yet-undiscovered error-mitigation strategy can violate.
+Our bounds are represented in terms of the reduction in the distinguishability of quantum states due to the noise effect, providing an operational understanding of the cost for error mitigation.